RankJay/QuartileV2/README.md

 ## **Payment Gateway**
-Bidding for buying an NFT (ERC721 or ERC1155) with static price requires 2 identiication objects i.e. requires sending the link to an NFT (format: #contract:tokenID) and purchase amount in GWEI format (conversion: 1 ETH = 10^9 GWEI).
+Bidding for buying an NFT (NEP17 or ERC721 or ERC1155) with static price requires 2 identification objects i.e. requires sending the link to an NFT (format: #contract:tokenID) and purchase amount in GWEI format (conversion: 1 ETH = 10^9 GWEI).
 ```
 Hey, I would like to buy this NFT #0x6ede7f3c26975aad32a475e1021d8f6f39c89d82:102269783871445009689193659504668254296443359178228636185345251705965641803081 for 3000000000 GWEI
 ```